kyma-project/telemetry-manager/docs/user/README.md

 ### Trace Gateway

 The trace gateway is based on a [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 It provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the trace signals.
-According to a TracePipeline configuration, the collector processes and ships the trace data to a target system.
+According to a TracePipeline configuration, the gateway processes and ships the trace data to a target system.
 For details, see [Traces](./03-traces.md).

 ### Metric Gateway/Agent

 The metric gateway and agent is based on a [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-It provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint where applications can push the metric signals.
-Also provides scraping of annotated prometheus based workloads.
-According to a MetricPipeline configuration, the collector will process and ship the metric data to a target system.
-More details can be found in the detailed section about [Traces](./04-metrics.md).
+The gateway provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the metric signals.
+The agent scrapes annotated Prometheus-based workloads.
+According to a MetricPipeline configuration, the gateway processes and ships the metric data to a target system.
+For details, see [Traces](./04-metrics.md).

 ## API / Custom Resource Definitions